 Smart meters are intended to improve efficiency, reliability, and allow the electric utility to charge different rates for electricity at different times of day.
-Smart grid technology also holds the promise of improving a utility’s ability to remotely read meters to determine electric usage.
+Smart grid technology also improves a utility’s ability to remotely read meters to determine electric usage.

-Apple on Monday released a critical update to its version of Java for Mac OS X that plugs at least a dozen security holes in the program.
-More importantly, the patch mends a flaw that attackers have recently pounced on to broadly deploy malicious software, both on Windows and Mac systems.
+Apple on Monday released a critical update to its version of Java for Mac OS X systems that plugs at least a dozen security holes in the program.
+More importantly, the patch includes fixes for a flaw that attackers have recently pounced on to broadly deploy malicious software, both on Windows and Mac systems.

 It was mid November 2011.
 I was shivering on the upper deck of an aging cruise ship docked at the harbor in downtown Rotterdam.
 Inside, a big-band was jamming at a reception for attendees of the GovCert cybersecurity conference, where I had delivered a presentation earlier that day on a long-running turf war between two of the largest sponsors of spam.

-The evening was bracingly frigid and blustery, and I was waiting there to be introduced to investigators from the Russian Federal Security Service (FSB).
-Several FSB agents who attended the conference told our Dutch hosts that they wanted to meet me, but in a private setting.
-Stepping out the night air, a woman from the conference approached, formally presented the three men behind her, and then hurried back inside to the warmth of the reception.
+The evening was bracingly frigid and blustery, and I was waiting there to be introduced to investigators from the Russian Federal Security Service; several FSB agents who attended the conference told our Dutch hosts that they wanted to meet me in a private setting.
+Stepping out the night air, a woman from the conference approached, formally presented the three men behind her, and then hurried back inside to the warmth of the reception